This post may contain affiliate links. Please read our disclosure policy.

 Apple Topped Cake

-Apple Topped Cake – A moist, dense and super delicious cake that is just perfect for baking with in-season apples!
+Apple Topped Cake is easy and super delicious – just perfect for baking with in-season apples!

 Ingredients